 After your quick summary, you can start diving into more details about how you will solve their problems.
 Try to avoid using words like “I”, “me”, “us”, “our”.
-Instead use words like “you”, “your”.
+Instead use words like “you” or “your”.
 Again, people care about solving their problems so use language that speaks about them not you.

 When it comes to design and layout, as per usual, keep it simple.
 One column is usually best to start.
 Make sure your font is legible (i.e. large enough that your parents can easily read it) and has good contrast (i.e. don’t use a light grey color on a white background).
 Don’t write huge paragraphs of text, break them up into shorter punchy groups of sentences.
 No one wants to be hit with a wall of text when visiting a page of your website.
 And the only people qualified to write large amounts of text on the web are professional copywriters (which most of us aren’t).
 So keep your text to a minimum and only write what matters to your audience.

 Focus On Conversions